isamAhm/skiphire-redesign/README.md

-# Skip Selection Page Redesign – Approach & Rationale
+# Skip Selection Page Redesign Challenge – Approach & Rationale

 ## Overview

-In response to the instruction to redesign the skip selection page, I approached the task with a strong emphasis on clean, maintainable code, responsive layouts, and modern UI/UX principles.
+In response to the challenge instruction to redesign the skip selection page, I approached the task with a strong emphasis on clean, maintainable code, responsive layouts, and modern UI/UX principles.
 My primary objective was to deliver a user experience that is visually appealing, intuitive, and seamless across all devices.

 I began by outlining key points that would enhance the user experience.
 Drawing inspiration from contemporary design patterns and after a period of brainstorming, I created an initial wireframe to guide the redesign process.